spring-attic/spring-security-saml/samples/service-provider/starter/README.md

 * Assertion Consumer Endpoints (ACS) - HTTP endpoints that accept SAML messages containing assertions (authentications)

-This sample generates metadata based on this configuration combined with context data from the HTTP request.
+This sample generates metadata based on this registration combined with context data from the HTTP request.
 The entity ID and ACS endpoints are dynamically generated based on the incoming HTTP Host header and the application context path